mangotang/rev-rest-service/README.txt

     In a command line shell (like bash), do the following: cd to project's root directory
     cd to "docker" directory
-    (NOTE: rev-rest-service-0.1.0.jar should already be in the "docker" directory) On the command line run: docker build -t rev-rest-service .
+    On the command line run: docker build -t rev-rest-service .
     (don't forget the "." at the end of the previous line)